jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 **Short exercise: Create and examine your vector**

-Create a character vector called `fruit` that contains 4 of your favorite fruits.
+Create a character vector called `fruit` containing 4 of your favorite fruits.
 Then evaluate its structure using the commands below.

 ```r